LucasJaiser/mkDesktop/README.md

     -n, --name <NAME>
             Name of the File you want to create

-    -p, --path <PATH>
+    -o, --output                     Redirects output of the file to stdout -p, --path <PATH>
             Path in which the file will be written.
 Warning: Overwrites the global and local Path(if the global parameter is set it will be no longer active.
 The app will use this Path)